NatsumeAoii/Hoyolab-AutoSign/README.md

 > HoYoLAB has changed the rules for tokens on July 2023, switching from the previous "ltoken" and "ltuid" to "ltoken_v2" and "ltuid_v2".

-> [!IMPORTANT]
-> HoYoLAB has changed the cookie to HttpOnly cookie.
-It is no longer possible to read the cookies by using the getToken.js code.
-> Please use the method of manually copying the cookie to obtain the account_mid_v2, account_id_v2, ltoken_v2, ltmid_v2, and ltuid_v2.

 <details>
 <summary><b>HoYoLAB cookie settings</b></summary>